Visiting South Africa – the itinerary

 As I was meeting my family from around the globe, a few days in Cape Town at the start of the trip was essential.
 It was a great time to get our bearings, see how it felt and decide on what we wanted to do.
 We did have some big things booked in – the safari, the majority of our hotels – but we didn’t have all our activities sorted.

 As the fam was quite jetlagged, we decided to go to Kirstenboscht – the Cape Town botanical gardens, a short uber away from the centre.
-The gardens were spectacular, with the views of table mountain and filled with a myriad of birds.
+The gardens were spectacular, with the views of table mountain and filled with a myriad of birds (though sadly not the beautiful cape parrot, which is South Africa’s rarest bird).
 Other highlights included the V&A waterfront, visiting the spa and doing a walking tour.

 Going on safari